 As a Harvard University Group Health Plan member, you are covered for urgent and emergency care at home and while traveling.
 Members with the HMO plan must contact their primary care physician within 48 hours of receiving urgent care.
-Members with the POS and HDHP plans have the option of receiving care from providers who are not in their plan network—this will result in higher out-of-pocket costs.
-Learn more
+Members with the POS and POS Plus plans have the option of receiving care from providers who are not in their plan network—this will result in higher out-of-pocket costs.
+Learn more about out-of-network benefits.

 What is urgent care?